gferhpc/supercomputing.tue.nl/pages/documentation/steps/access/ssh.md

         !!! info "GUI applications/X11 forwarding"

             If you need to load X11/GUI applications from the terminal, please consider installing [VcXsrv](https://sourceforge.net/projects/vcxsrv/){:target=_blank} as well!
+Or even simpler and better: use the [Web Interface](https://hpc.tue.nl)

     === ":simple-powershell: PowerShell"